deployd/AwaitScript/README.md

 AwaitScript is *extremely* immature.
 This is only a proof-of-concept that I plan to develop.

+### JIT instead of Transpile

+Instead of running a transpiling step, AwaitScript runs a JIT compiler inside your existing node modules.
+This means module developers can use AwaitScript features without having to publish compiler steps or compiled code.
+Just include the AwaitScript node module as a dependency of your module and start using AwaitScript features.
+Including `require('awaitscript')` in any node module enables the JIT compiler for the current process.

+_Note ~ this will not compile code in child processes / or VMs_

+Usage:

+    // my-module.js
+    require('awaitscript').run(); // must be first code run in a module

+    exports.txt = await require('fs').readFile('./hello.txt'));

+Requiring and using a module written with AwaitScript is the exact same as any other module

+    // my-app.js
+    console.log(require('./my-module.js'));

+Since this is all 100% compatible with regular node, running the app is no different

+     $ node my-app.js
+     Hello World

 ### Asynchronous functions with return values

 Syntax: